apache/activemq-artemis/docs/user-manual/en/examples.md

 ---------------

-The `message-counters` example shows you how to use message counters to obtain message information for a JMS queue.
+The `message-counters` example shows you how to use message counters to obtain message information for a queue.

 Message Group
 -------------